obyteorg/new-obyteorg/docroot/user/pages/distribution/world-community-grid/_article/article.md

 # Distribution through World Community Grid
 <div class="sub-block">
-    One of the longest running distribution methods is by donating computing power to the World Community Grid.
+    One of the longest running distribution methods was by donating computing power to the World Community Grid.
 </div>
 <div class="sub-text-block">
     <p>